pkhuong/cl-simd-vm/readme.md

 Three element types are supported: double floats (`bsp:double`), 32-bit unsigneds (`bsp:u32`) and booleans (`bsp:bool`) represented as 32 bit masks.
 All of these operations are dynamically typed (at the front-end) on homogeneous vectors.
-Thus, all the dispatch happens while the expression graph is created, not during vectorised execution.
+Thus, type-dispatch happens only while the expression graph is created, not during vectorised execution.